 Oakes is the ultimate summer camp experience.
 We provide each participant with high quality programs including rifles, archery, canoeing and more.
 Our staff continuously teach the campers about the science aspect of camp.
 Campers gain knowledge in plants and animals, pond and lake studies, wilderness survival and a variety of other topics.
 Our attentive and supportive camp staff is available to provide a truly unique and enriched camp experience!

-Summer Branch campers live in three walled adirondack-style cabins, which comfortably house up to 12 campers.
+Some of our summer groups have their campers live in three walled Adirondack Cabins, which comfortably house up to 12 campers.
 Community bathrooms and shower areas are located in separate buildings.
-The adirondack cabins are located along the perimeter of the built out area of camp.
+The Adirondack Cabins are located along the perimeter of the built out area of camp.
 They are rustic, and offer a closeness to nature and a more picturesque view of the surrounding wilderness than any other place at camp.
 With one wall "missing", it's like having a huge big screen TV tuned to the Nature Channel 24 hours a day!
+We also have fully enclosed Dorms for year-round housing with all the modern comforts.
+10 of the dorms are the new Bixby Village Dorms which were opened in 2019.

 Our food service has an excellent reputation.
 Lunch and dinner include healthy and pleasing main courses, as well as a salad bar.